Catie's Island Tuna Salad

 This is a cool refreshing salad that would be great at any summer picnic or even for a light dinner.
 It's full of flavor and texture.
-I chose the fresh minced onions and they provided a little crunch along with the green pepper.
-I loved the mixture of mayo and sour cream, it really made this salad creamy.
-This will be on my must-make list this summer!
+We chose the fresh minced onions and they provided a little crunch along with the green pepper.
+We loved the mixture of mayo and sour cream, it really made this salad creamy.
+This will be on our must-make list this summer!
 The Test Kitchen

 7 oz(2 cups dry) macaroni pasta

 1/2 cmayonnaise or salad dressing (i.e. Miracle Whip)